intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/workingwithtexts.md

 textSet = TextSet.readCSV(path, sc = null, minPartitions = 1)
 ```

 * `path`: String.
 The path to the csv file.
-Local file system and HDFS are supported.
+Local or distributed file system (such as HDFS) are supported.
 If you want to read from HDFS, sc needs to be specified.
 * `sc`: An instance of SparkContext.
 If specified, texts will be read as a DistributedTextSet.
 Default is null and in this case texts will be read as a LocalTextSet.
 * `minPartitions`: Integer.
 A suggestion value of the minimal partition number for input texts.